 Today's Victoria is a wonderful mix of old-world charm and history, fabulous food, gorgeous geography, and outdoor adventure.
 It's an ideal "jumping off" point for exploring the island as a whole, as it's easy to reach (by ferry or plane), and you can drive from Victoria to any other Vancouver Island destination.
 (You can rent a car in Victoria, or bring your own on a car-carrying ferry.)

 Travelers can easily spend two or three days exploring Victoria.
 Major attractions include the world-famous Butchart Gardens, the Inner Harbour--where you can visit Fisherman's Wharf, tour the Parliament Buildings for free, and have Afternoon Tea at the Empress Hotel--and Fort Street shopping and antiquing.

 Victoria is also an access point for whale watching tours (see below) and other outdoor adventures.

 Relax & Luxuriate in Tofino, BC

 Tofino, BC is, arguably, Vancouver Island's most "up and coming" destination.
-By which I mean: Tofino has been a beloved vacation destination for Vancouverites and locals for generations, but, in the last decade or so, has begun to attract visitors from around the world.
+By which we mean Tofino has been a beloved vacation destination for Vancouverites and locals for generations, but, in the last decade or so, has begun to attract visitors from around the world.

 There are two (metaphorical) sides to Tofino.
-On one, Tofino is a traditional Pacific Northwest nature destination: people visit for the rustic beaches and untouched forests, for whale watching (see below), storm watching, bird watching, and surfing.
+On one, Tofino is a traditional Pacific Northwest nature destination: People visit for the rustic beaches and untouched forests, for whale watching, storm watching, bird watching, and surfing.
 It's a popular destination for camping, hiking, kayaking, and canoeing.